EnJnDeSIgn/rand-and-rollers/README.md

 ## Installation
 1. Ensure you have Python installed on your computer.
+2. Download the `maze0.py` file.
+3. Open a terminal and navigate to the directory where the `maze0.py` file is located.
-2. Install the required libraries:
+3. Install the required libraries:
    ```bash
    pip install numpy matplotlib scipy
    python maze0.py